 How big is your collection?

-Currently there are about 700 items in my collection plus a couple of thousand cards.
+Currently there are over 800 items in my collection plus about 3500 TCG and Collector cards.

-I now have over 300 books in my collection including 25 editions of “The Lord of the Rings”, 25 editions of “The Hobbit”, and editions of other major works.
+I now have over 350 books in my collection including various editions of “The Lord of the Rings”, “The Hobbit”, and editions of other major works.
 Also in the collection is the complete set of “The History of Middle Earth”, UK editions.
 Various editions of Tolkien’s other stories and works are included, as well as several books of academic works about Tolkien or his writings.
+Other items include: 40 Calendars (1974-2010); 35 pewter items; about 100 movie statues and figurines; 26 ¼ scale helmets; over 100 maps and posters; 17 framed pictures and posters (7 autographed by movie actors); 30 DVD’s, CD’s and tapes; 9 large banners (flags); 7 Swords and Knives; 10 jewellery pieces (including the One Ring on chain); various games, bookmarks and other items; and two wonderful Chess Sets.

 Currently the collection has outgrown the space I have to display it in, but it continues to grow as new "must haves" are regularly found.